Murder of Travis Alexander: Media

 During the trial, public figures freely expressed their opinions.
 Arizona Governor Jan Brewer told reporters after an unrelated press event that she believed Arias to be guilty.
 She sidestepped a question about whether she believed Arias was guilty of manslaughter, second-degree murder or first-degree murder, but said "I don't have all the information, but I think she's guilty."
-After the trial, jury foreman William Zervakos told ABC's Good Morning America that Arias's long testimony had hampered her defense: "I think eighteen days hurt her.
+After the trial, jury foreman William Zervakos told ABC's Good Morning America that Arias' long testimony had hampered her defense: "I think eighteen days hurt her.
 I think she was not a good witness."

 HLN sent out a press release titled "HLN No. 1 Among Ad-Supported Cable as Arias Pleads for Her Life," bragging that they led in the ratings.
 The release stated: "HLN continues to be the ratings leader and complete source for coverage of the Jodi Arias Trial.
 On May 21, HLN ranked No.1 among ad-supported cable networks from 1:56p to 2:15p (ET) as Arias took the stand to plead for her life in front of the jury that found her guilty of Alexander's murder.
 During that time period, HLN out-delivered the competition among both total viewers (2,540,000) and 25–54 demo viewers (691,000).
 HLN also ranked No.1 among ad-supported cable networks for the 2p hour delivering 2,227,000 total viewers and 620,000 25–54 viewers."